insolar/docs/docs/source/ledger-nano.rst

 #.
 Once found, press both the :guilabel:`left` and :guilabel:`right` buttons simultaneously to launch the application.

 #.
 The application may notify you that it's pending the Ledger review.
 This is temporary.

+   .. caution:: Wait for a couple of seconds before pressing any buttons.

+      If you press both buttons too early (approximately within 300 milliseconds), your Ledger device may "freeze" on the :guilabel:`Pending Ledger review` screen due to a known bug that will be fixed soon.

+      If this happens, reboot the device by unplugging it from the USB port.
+In case your device is the Nano X, the only way to reboot the device is wait for its battery to run out.

-Press both the :guilabel:`left` and :guilabel:`right` buttons again.
+   Then, short-press both the :guilabel:`left` and :guilabel:`right` buttons again.
+A "short-press" should not last longer than 100 milliseconds.

 Once the Insolar application is launched, proceed to creating an Insolar Wallet if you don't have one.
 Otherwise, :ref:`log in to your wallet <log-in-nano>`.